Sai-10z/FreshMart/README.md

 It demonstrates practical experience in building, securing, and deploying a full-stack Django application on AWS using production-grade tools and architecture.

 ---

-# 📜 License

-This project is developed for educational and portfolio purposes.